msg-CareerPaths/csharp-training/chapters/203-nonrelationaldb-mongodb.md

 Required Reading:
 * [Create a web API with ASP.NET Core and MongoDB](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mongo-app?view=aspnetcore-6.0&tabs=visual-studio)

+Products App:
-Online Shop: Create a MongoDB NoSQL database that mirrors the model from Chapter 1(WEB API) based upon the example given in the previous tutorial and adapt and test given example to connect, control & manage and perform CRUD operations on the DB.
+Create a MongoDB NoSQL database that mirrors the model from Chapter 1(WEB API) based upon the example given in the previous tutorial and adapt and test given example to connect, control & manage and perform CRUD operations on the DB.

 Further Reading:
 * [Install MongoDB Community Edition on Windows](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)